What Is Fiber Optic Internet?

 3. Consider Your Return on Investment

-Building a fiber optic broadband infrastructure requires a significant up-front investment.
+Building a fiber-optic broadband infrastructure requires a significant up-front investment.
 Before you start, it’s important to understand what to expect regarding a return on investment (ROI).

 It might take a long time for ISPs to see a significant ROI, depending on: